ch-nry/pd-pmpd/README.md

 PMPD Physical Modelling for PureData
 ====================================

-`pmpd` is a collection of objects for pd.
-These objects provide real-time  simulations, specially physical behaviors. `pmpd`  can be used to create natural dynamic systems, like a bouncing ball, string movement, Brownian movement, chaos,  fluid dynamics, sand, gravitation, and more.
-It can also be used to create displacements  thus allowing a completely dynamic approach of pd computing.
+`pmpd` is a collection of objects for Pd (Pure Data), enabling real-time simulations of physical phenomena.
+These objects facilitate the creation of dynamic natural systems such as bouncing balls, string oscillations, Brownian motion, chaos theory models, fluid dynamics, sand simulations, gravitational interactions and more.
+Additionally, `pmpd` allows displacements of physical entities, thus offering a completely dynamic approach of Pd computing.

-With `pmpd`  physical dynamics can be modelled without knowing the global equation of the movement.
-Only the cause of the movement and the involved structure are needed for the simulation. `pmpd`  provides the basic objects for this kind of simulation.
-Assembling them allows the creation of a very large variety of dynamic systems .
+Utilizing `pmpd`, users can model physical dynamics without the necessity of knowing the comprehensive equation of motions.
+Simulations require only an understanding of the movement's causality and the structure involved. `pmpd` supplies the foundational objects needed for such simulations and their combination allows the creation of a vast variety of dynamic systems.

-These object are designed to be used with pd (pd). pd is a real time graphical programming environment dedicated for audio signal processing.
-Pd allow the creation of object and it is well adapted of the creation of particular physical modelling.
-GEM is a pd library dedicated to images processing [14].
-In the provided `pmpd`  examples, GEM is used for the movement visualisation.
+These object are designed to be used with Pd, a real-time graphical programming environment dedicated to audio signal processing.
+Pd facilitates the creation of objects, making it particularly suitable for physical modeling.
+The GEM library focuses on image processing and is employed in `pmpd` examples for visualizing the behavior of physical models.
+Simulations can be conducted in 1d, 2d or 3d, depending on the objects utilized.

-Simulation can run in a 1 dimentional space, 2d or 3d, depending of the objects used.
+Mass, link and interactor objects are crafted to function cohesively.

-Mass, link and interactors objects are design to interact together. pmpd, pmpd2d and pmpd3d are design to run a simulation as a single object. pmpd~, pmpd2d~ and pmpd3d~ are design for audio synthesis
+`pmpd`, `pmpd2d` and `pmpd3d` are designed to run simulations as singular entities, while `pmpd~`, `pmpd2d~` and `pmpd3d~` are intended for audio synthesis applications.

 Cyrille Henry 2003-2024

 Building instruction
 ====================

-To build you need `cmake` and a compiling toolchain.
-Then run those steps from the repo folder :
+To build, you need `cmake` and a compilation toolchain.
+Execute the following steps from within the repository folder:

     cmake -S . -B build
     cmake --build build
     cmake --build build --target install

-Then you'll find the `pmpd` package folder under `build/package/pmpd`.
+You'll find the `pmpd` package folder under `build/package/pmpd`.